 Magic numbers are, Z = 2, 8, 20, 28, 50, 82, 126 etc

 Magic numbers are, Z = 2, 10, 18, 36, 54, 86 etc

-The average potential of nucleus is different from that of an atom
+The average potential of a nucleus is different from that of an atom

 Average potential varies

-Particles of shell structure of a nuclei are neutrons and protons
+Particles of the shell structure of a nucleus are neutrons and protons

-The shell structure particle of atom are electrons
+The shell structure particle of an atom are electrons